-But sometimes organic mulch comes with unwanted guests - spores.
+But sometimes organic mulch comes with unwanted guests—spores.
 Spores which grow into a blob of slimy goo.
 Looking at this grotesque slimy blob may make you wonder out loud, "What IS the orange fungus growing in my mulch?"

-What is the Orange Fungus?
+What Is the Orange or Yellow Fungus?

 This sometimes orange, sometimes yellow, substance is commonly called "dog vomit fungus."
 In the past it was considered by scientists to be a member of the fungus family, but it has since been renamed "slime mold."